MikeAxtell/ShortStack/README.md

     - default: 1
 - `--pad PAD` : Initial peaks (continuous regions with depth exceeding argument `--mincov`) are merged if they are this distance or less from each other.
 Must be an integer >= 1.
     - default: 200
-- `--no_bigwigs` : Disable creation of bigwig files from sRNA-seq alignments.
+- `--make_bigwigs` : Enable creation of bigwig files from sRNA-seq alignments.
 Applies only when performing alignments via input to `--readfile`.

 # Resources
 ## Memory